ignatz42/Blue42/docs/New-B42Deployment.md

 ```

 ## DESCRIPTION
-The New-B42Deployment function uses the AzureRM module to perform a New-AzureRmResourceGroupDeployment using the supplied
+The New-B42Deployment function uses the Az module to perform a New-AzResourceGroupDeployment using the supplied
 template and a (partial) parameter set.
 If no parameter set is supplied, the templates default parameters will be used.